 Create an Outcome-Driven Plan to Achieve Better Team Performance

-Now is the perfect time to take action that will make 2023 the best year ever.
+Now is the time to take action to make the second half of 2023 a success.
 As you develop your strategy, try a shift in approach to focus on the desired outcomes, rather than goals, for better performance.

 I moved to the outcome-driven plan approach several years ago.
 As I consulted with clients across industries, I would see people working hard.
 But I also saw wasted effort.
 The waste occurred because team members did not have a clear end-state.
 Instead, they would create a lot of action through goal setting.
 The caution is that action does not equal progress.

 To help you and your team, I’m sharing the outcome-driven plan technique I use with my team and clients.
 When executed well, it can improve performance immediately.

 How to Implement the Outcome-Driven Technique:

 - Start with the end in mind and describe what it looks like.

 Goal setting is valuable.
 It measures action well–but it assumes that if X happens, then Y will occur.
 For example, if you take a project management class, then you will be a better project manager.
 You can see how this plays out over the year.
 The person enrolls in and takes the project management course, and then checks the box.
 Goal completed.
 But why take the course?
 What development was to be mastered?
 Was it a new skill, more experience, greater knowledge, or a behavioral change?
 What if the intent was this instead: “By the end of June, I need you to be leading x kind of project without me needing to be involved in its daily operations”?
 This helps better establish what success would look like for the individual.
 This approach defines the end state and the why we are seeking in their development.
 In doing so, it changes the conversation from “attend a course” (where it assumes I know the solution) to “how do we help you achieve that?” (which engages the person to define potential solutions).
 Multiple options or actions can be part of the plan, versus the one option assumed in the if/then approach.